dougeby/IntuneDocs/intune-azure/manage-apps/manage-data-transfer-between-ios-apps-with-microsoft-intune.md

 ### Example 1: Admin experience in third-party MDM console

-1. Go to the admin console of third-party MDM provider.
+1. Go to the admin console of your third-party MDM provider.
 Go to the section of the console in which you deploy application configuration settings to enrolled iOS devices.

 2. In the Application Configuration section, enter the following setting: